Co-Founder & Director – Dr. Alison Reed

 Solidarity Coordinator & Treasurer – Casey Guditus

 Casey completed their graduate studies in applied linguistics at ODU with research that critically examines power structures in the U.S. carceral surveillance system as revealed through language in interaction.
-They currently teach English classes to speakers of other languages at Tidewater Community College, and works as the Programs Specialist at Peninsula READS, an adult literacy nonprofit on the Peninsula.
+They currently teach English classes to speakers of other languages at Tidewater Community College and work as the Programs Specialist at Peninsula READS, a community based adult literacy organization on the Peninsula.
 Casey has served on fundraising, treasury, and marketing committees since 2012 at the College of William and Mary and Peninsula READS.

 Program Coordinator – DeAnna Smith